sun-te/stable-baselines/docs/modules/td3.rst

 `Twin Delayed DDPG (TD3) <https://spinningup.openai.com/en/latest/algorithms/td3.html>`_ Addressing Function Approximation Error in Actor-Critic Methods.

+TD3 is a direct successor of DDPG and improves it using three major tricks: clipped double Q-Learning, delayed policy update and target policy smoothing.
+We recommend reading `OpenAI Spinning guide on TD3 <https://spinningup.openai.com/en/latest/algorithms/td3.html>`_ to learn more about those.

 .. warning::

   The TD3 model does not support ``stable_baselines.common.policies`` because it uses double q-values